 Let’s start with a little definition.

-Opsec is a term coming from the military, meaning operational security.
-It has been widely used to describe security precautions in various grey-zone or illegal activities, and more recently also in cryptocurrency management.
+The term OPSEC was taken from there widely used to describe security precautions in various grey-zone or illegal activities, most recently also in activities related to cryptocurrencies.

 Crypto OpSec Fundamentals

 You know what you are supposed to do, it is not super practical, the odds of getting hacked seem super low, we are in a bear market anyway, who cares.
 Right?

 Wouldn’t it be funny if for most people their cryptocurrency endeavor ended up failing not because of quantum computers, criminalization of cryptocurrencies or unforeseen vulnerability … But because of their unwillingness to be their own bank with all that belongs to it?